sandhya212/Mistic/vignette_example_tcycif.rst

    		 * Image tSNE co-ordinates as X_imagetSNE.csv

-			* If no user-generated tSNE co-ordinates are provided, Mistic will generate a set of random coordinates to render the images
+			* If no user-generated tSNE co-ordinates are provided, Mistic will generate a set of t-SNE  coordinates to render the images

 		* Cluster labels as Cluster_categories.csv

+			* If cluster labels are not provided, Mistic will cluster the images using a Bayesian mixture model.

       		 * Patient_ids as Patient_ids.csv